sunfounder/zeus-car/docs/source/get_started/add_libraries.rst

 When you need to use a function in some library, you just need to add a header file (e.g. #include <dht.h>), and then call that function.
 This can make your code more concise.

-If you don’t want to use the library, you can also write that function definition directly.
+If you don't want to use the library, you can also write that function definition directly.
 Though as a result, the code will be long and inconvenient to read.

 Some libraries are already built in the Arduino IDE, when some others may need to be installed.
-So now let’s see how to install one.
+So now let's see how to install one.

 **How to install?**